Mobile SEO vs Desktop SEO: All differences explained

 - Readability and overall user experience is much more engaging on mobile vs desktop

 As I’ve mentioned earlier, search engine optimization for mobile devices should be implemented into your marketing strategy separately from the desktop.
 This way you’ll be able to track mobile rankings and your keywords’ performance the right way while keeping the approaches parallel.
 There are a number of SEO tools to monitor your rankings for you, but the reason I opt for Wincher is that it’s A – simple to use and B – provides me with divinely accurate data.

 How will you know that your strategies are working if you’re not monitoring the keyword rankings separately?
 Right, you won’t.
 A study conducted by BrightEdge shows that mobile website traffic is outpacing traditional desktop traffic with mobile searches on Google.
 As the mobile-first index has become much more prominent, 79% of all search results were different across mobile and desktop while only 65% of top-ranking results on both were the same.
 Mobile rank tracking is a must if you want to get the most out of mobile opportunities.

 How to Set Up Mobile Rank Tracker to monitor Mobile SEO

-I promised that it would be super simple.
-At this point, you’ll need to add the URL you want to track, specify the country you wish to monitor, and click on the mobile icon as shown above.
+I promise that it would be super simple.
+At this point, you’ll need to add the URL you want to track, specify the country you wish to monitor, and click on the mobile icon as shown below.